U.S. calls ISIS fighter enemy combatant, reviving Bush-era term

 But if the military briefly detains him for interrogation and then turns him over to the Justice Department for prosecution, legal experts and human rights activists say, that would be no different than the playbook set by President Barack Obama.
 Under Obama, the military held at least two terror suspects on Navy ships and questioned them without lawyers present, before turning them over to the civilian courts.
 Both are now serving long prison sentences.

-However, because the detainee is an American citizen, court motions could be filed on his behalf to force the government to either free him or charge him, according to Ben Wittes, co-director of the Harvard Law School-Brookings Project on Law and Security.
+However, because the detainee is an American citizen, court motions could be filed on his behalf to force the government to either free him or charge him, according to Ben Wittes, a senior fellow at the Brookings Institution and editor of the journal Lawfare.

 Related: Mohamed Khweis, American Who Bolted From ISIS, Now Indicted